Police: Woman charged with DWI after 2 struck

 The driver, who had a 5-year-old boy in the backseat, was charged with aggravated driving while intoxicated under Leandra's Law, police said.

-A Queens woman driving with a young child in the backseat was arrested Wednesday in Elmont after allegedly striking two people and charged with driving while intoxicated, Nassau County police said.
+A Queens woman driving with a young boy in the backseat was charged with driving while intoxicated Wednesday after striking a mother and her son crossing an Elmont street, Nassau County police said.

-Officers responding to a 911 call for a pedestrian struck by a vehicle on Seville Street at about 10 p.m. saw a 31-year-old woman on the ground next to a 2008 BMW holding her 2-year-old son, police said.

-The woman and her son, whose identities were not disclosed, suffered injuries and were taken to a hospital for treatment.
-Police did not release additional information on the victims.

-The driver of the BMW, Kiran Choudhry, 28, of College Point, had bloodshot eyes, unsteady feet and slurred speech, police said.
+Kiran Choudhry, 28, was in a BMW on Seville Street when she hit the woman, 31, and her 2-year-old boy about 10 p.m., police said.

+When officers arrived, they saw the pedestrian on the ground, holding her toddler son, next to the BMW, police said.
+Both were taken to Winthrop University Hospital in Mineola, where the mother was treated for "severe pain" to her head and right arm and her son for a head injury, according to the complaint against Choudhry.

+Choudhry had a "slight odor of an alcoholic beverage" on her breath, bloodshot eyes, unsteady feet and slurred speech, police said in the complaint against her.
+Officers asked her to undergo field sobriety tests and a Breathalyzer test, which showed she had a .08 blood alcohol level, the complaint said.

-Choudhry had a 5-year-old boy in the backseat, police said.
-The boy, who was not identified, was released to a relative.
+The driver had a 5-year-old boy in the backseat, police said.
+He was released to a relative, police said.

-Choudhry was arrested and charged with aggravated driving while intoxicated under Leandra’s Law, driving while intoxicated, two counts of second-degree assault, third-degree aggravated unlicensed operation of a vehicle and various vehicle and traffic law violations.
-She is scheduled to be arraigned Thursday.
+Choudhry, of College Place in College Point, was arraigned Thursday on charges of aggravated driving while intoxicated under Leandra’s Law, driving while intoxicated, two counts of second-degree assault, two counts of third-degree aggravated unlicensed operation of a vehicle and various vehicle and traffic law violations.

+She was held pending a bail of $10,000 bond or $5,000 cash.
+She was represented by Legal Aid, whose attorneys could not be immediately reached Thursday evening.
+Choudhry's family also could not be reached Thursday night.

 Comments